ritza-co/bryntum-scheduler-property-management-remix-starter/README.md

-# Tutorial: Create a property management scheduler with Bryntum and Remix
+# Tutorial: Create a property management scheduler with Bryntum and Remix using TypeScript

 - This is the starter code for the following [tutorial](#)
 - the "complete-scheduler" branch contains the code for the completed tutorial